wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 == Screenshots ==

 1. Example of the Widgets Admin Panel.
-2. Example of the Page Admin Panel.
+2. Example of the Edit Post Admin Panel.
-3. Example of the Main Settings Panel.
+3. Example of the Profiles Panel.
-4. Example of the Advanced Settings Panel.
+4. Example of the Post Selection Panel.
 5. Example of the Custom Data Fields Panel.

 == Changelog ==